OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/03-Testing_for_Sensitive_Information_Sent_via_Unencrypted_Channels.md

 ## How to Test

 Various types of information that must be protected, could be transmitted by the application in clear text.
 To check if this information is transmitted over HTTP instead of HTTPS, capture traffic between a client and web application server that needs credentials.
+For any message containing sensitive data, verify the exchange occurred using HTTPS.
 See more information about insecure transmission of credentials [OWASP Top 10 2017 A3-Sensitive Data Exposure](https://owasp.org/www-project-top-ten/2017/A3_2017-Sensitive_Data_Exposure) or [Transport Layer Protection Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.html).

 ### Example 1: Basic Authentication over HTTP